How recovery international helped me stay sober – and alive

 An Important Note

 During the brief period long ago when psychoanalysis was all the rage and on everyone’s mind and tongue, there appeared a brilliant psychiatrist named Abraham Low, who said he didn’t believe for a minute that human behavior is dictated by compulsions Freud’s claim).
 He said it is directed by the will.
-His brilliant textbook, Mental Health Through Will Training, is available ($25 including shipping) from RI’s Chicago Headquarters.
-Visit the website www.recoveryinternational.org or call 866-221-0302 (toll free) to order the books or find a meeting.
+His brilliant textbook, Mental Health Through Will Training, is available from RI’s Chicago Headquarters.
+Visit the website www.recoveryinternational.org/store or call 866-221-0302 (toll free) to order the books or find a meeting.